 By enrolling employees into their workplace-sponsored retirement as soon as they're eligible, auto-enrollment helps employees get a jump start on savings.
 This could be especially impactful for younger employees, as auto-enrollment can help them build a nest egg long before they’d prioritize doing so on their own.
-Additionally, according to Plan Sponsor Council of America, only 62% of businesses with a 401(k) offer auto-enrollment, meaning enterprising small business owners can differentiate themselves by offering this feature.

 Though retirement plans are a great way to save money for retirement, there are always ways to improve the system.
 Setting up auto-enrollment can unlock a suite of benefits for the small businesses who try it, on top of making their employees’ lives both more convenient and secure.